ednybracho/ednybracho/README.md

 ----------------------------

 * 🌍  I'm based in Mexico City
-* 🧠  I’m deepening my expertise in building web applications using React and the Django Web Framework by implementing real-world projects and refining best practices.
+* 🧠  I’m deepening my expertise in Prompt Engineering.
+* Building web applications using React and the Django Web Framework by implementing real-world projects and refining best practices.
 * 🗓️  Let's see you there! @[Google I/O 2025](https://developers.google.com/profile/badges/events/io/2025/registered)
 <!--
 ### Skills